dscottd7/quibble-backend/README.md

    - Generates a detailed product comparison that includes product titles, pros, cons, and an overall summary.

 6. **Scalable Backend Architecture**:
-   - The backend is designed using FASTAPI to handle multiple endpoints interacting with different services.
+   - The backend is designed using FastAPI to handle multiple endpoints interacting with different services.
    - Implements asynchronous functions and efficient error handling to provide a robust and reliable backend service.